Professor Andrew McLachlan

 - Pregabalin in addition to usual care for sciatica (PRECISE): a randomised, placebo-controlled trial; Lin C, Maher C, McLachlan A, Latimer J, Koes B, Hancock M, Harris I; National Health and Medical Research Council (NHMRC)/Project Grants.

-- Patterns of care and health outcomes: Opportunities for epidemiology and health services research using whole of population, cross-jurisdictional linkage of routinely collected data; Aranda S, Buckley N, Currow D, Pearson S, Young J, Armstrong B, O'Connell D, McLachlan A, Le Couteur D, Buckley N; National Health and Medical Research Council (NHMRC)/Equipment Grants.
+- Patterns of care and health outcomes: Opportunities for epidemiology and health services research using whole of population, cross-jurisdictional linkage of routinely collected data; Aranda S, Buckley N, Currow D, McLachlan A, Pearson S, Young J, Armstrong B, O'Connell D, Pearson S, Le Couteur D, Buckley N; National Health and Medical Research Council (NHMRC)/Equipment Grants.

 - A randomised controlled trial of deprescribing to optimise medical therapy for frail older people: the Opti-Med study; Hilmer S, Naganathan V, McLachlan A, Comans T, Etherton-Beer C, Potter K; National Health and Medical Research Council (NHMRC)/Project Grants.